Hussein Chalayan: Professional career

 In 2014 Chalayan was hired to design Vionnet's demi-couture line.
 He then joined the ready-to-wear creative team for Vionnet in 2015.

+Teaching

 Chalayan joined the University of Applied Arts Vienna as the Head of Fashion of the Institute of Design in 2015.

 In 2019 Chalayan became professor at the University of Applied Sciences Berlin (HTW Berlin) at fashion department with specialization on sustainability.